 Applicants for admission must have strong academic records and have completed a course in French at a third-year college level or the equivalent.
 For detailed information concerning admission, curriculum, fees, academic credit and scholarships, students should consult Professor Brigitte Mahuzier of the Department of French and/or visit the Avignon Web site at http://www.brynmawr.edu/avignon.

-Bryn Mawr, in conjunction with the University of Pennsylvania, offers a summer program of intensive study in Florence.
+Bryn Mawr offers a summer program of intensive study in Pisa.
 Focusing on Italian language, culture, art and literature, the coeducational program is open to students from Bryn Mawr and other colleges and universities.
 Courses carry full, transferable credit and are taught by professors from institutions in both the United States and Europe.
 Applicants must have a solid academic background and a serious interest in Italian culture, but need not have previous course work in Italian; introductory classes are offered.
-Students can make their own travel and housing arrangements, though most choose to stay at a hotel conveniently located in the center of Florence.
+Students can make their own travel and housing arrangements, though most choose to stay at a hotel conveniently located in the center of Pisa and close to where classes are held.
 Information about these accommodations is available through the program.
 Some need-based financial aid is available.
-For information, contact Professor Nicholas Patruno in the Department of Italian.
+For information, contact Professors Nicholas Patruno (x5047) or Roberta Ricci (x 5048) in the Department of Italian.

 Study Abroad in the Junior Year

-All students who study abroad continue to pay Bryn Mawr tuition and, for programs that include food and housing, room and board fees to Bryn Mawr.
+All students interested in study abroad in their junior year must declare their major(s) and complete the Bryn Mawr applications by February 5 of their sophomore year.
+Study abroad students continue to pay Bryn Mawr tuition, and in most cases, pay the overseas programs directly for housing and food.
+For programs that include room and board as part of comprehensive fees, students will pay Bryn Mawr room and board fees.
 The College, in turn, pays the program fees directly to the institution abroad.
 Financial aid for study abroad is available for students who are eligible for assistance and have been receiving aid during their first and sophomore years.
 If the study abroad budget is not able to support all of those on aid who plan to study abroad, priority will be given to those for whom it is most appropriate academically and to those who have had the least international experience.
+For details, see the Study Abroad Guide , which is updated and published every year.

 Preparation for Careers in Architecture